-MCTA service is Closed.
+MCTA service is Open.

 The Monroe County Transportation Authority can safely accept most wheelchairs on its buses.
 Only those wheelchairs with a rider who exceeds the lift specifications or width of the narrowest part of the wheelchair pathway may be denied service.
 Most manual wheelchairs or popular motorized scooters are considered ADA compliant.

 Persons with disabilities who use service animals may board with the service animal, as required under the ADA, regardless of fare category.
 Operators may ask any passenger if their animal is a service animal and/or if the animal assists them with their disability.
 Service animals are not required to be licensed or certified.
 Passengers using service animals must keep their animals under control and the animal must not pose a threat to other passengers.
 Failure to do so may result in the passenger being requested to exit the bus.
 If the animal is a pet, it must travel in a carrier.